zachmccabe/zachmccabe.github.io/about.md

-I'm a ranch hand.  🍃  Also, I'm the author and [producer](https://www.zachmccabe.com/beijing/how_the_book_got_made.html) of The Photographers Field Guide to Beijing.
+I'm a ranch hand.  🍃  Also, I'm the author and [producer](https://www.zachmccabe.com/beijing/how_the_book_got_made.html) of "The Photographers Field Guide to Beijing".
 The book is a mobile-first project you can read on your trip.

 <div class="cta-box" style="margin-bottom:5em">